kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 Nonlinear dynamics is the following problem: Look at a single particle that evolves according to the gradient of \\(\Psi\\).
 Then it's possible to show that the nonlinear dynamics is equivalent to the PDE.
 To go from nonlinear dynamics to PDE, you create a simple coupling.

+The crux of the matter is of course looking at concentration on the empirical distribution --- there's considerable benefit from the fact that we're looking at a some of terms here.
+This is where some of the "magic" happens.

+#### What can you do with this?

+Can we prove approximate global convergence?

 ### Langevin Diffusions in Non-convex Risk Minimization (Maxim Raginsky)